-In essence, the projects which the HDA will focus on will be those proposing new infrastructure.
+In essence, the projects on which this HDA will focus will be those proposing new infrastructure and those for which details are available, such as potential alignments.
 As such, Luas Cross City, the proposed BRT lines, the potential electrification of the Northern and Maynooth Rail lines, the reuse of the Phoenix Park Tunnel and the development related to the opening of new stations will comprise the plan for the purposes of this screening exercise.